The complete guide to corporate travel policies

 When you’re crafting your business travel policy, there are so many considerations to be made.
 Things might come up that you never even thought of, but not to worry.
 We have loads of resources to help you see this through.

-Starting out, it might be looking a little drab and wordy, but depending on your travel program size, a visual travel policy might be just what you need.
+Starting out, it might be looking a little drab and wordy, but depending on your travel programme size, a visual travel policy might be just what you need.
 You can search for examples online or take a look at an example of a visual travel policy we’ve created.

 When building your policy, it’s important to include: